twofortyfouram-private/android-spackle/README.md

 # Overview
 Spackle smooths things over and fills in the cracks.
 This is a hodgepodge of utility classes that we reused several times and just bundled them together.

+We don't anticipate others to rely on this much directly, as our purpose in publishing it was more as an internal dependency for our other open source projects.
+Put another way, we anticipate more churn in this library.

 # API Reference
-JavaDocs for the library are published [here](http://twofortyfouram.github.io/android-spackle).
+JavaDocs for the library are published [here](https://twofortyfouram.github.io/android-spackle).

 # Compatibility
-The library is compatible and optimized for Android API Level 8 and above.
+The library is compatible and optimized for Android API Level 9 and above.

 # Download